 One topic that many of us Nikon shooters often discuss between each other in local groups, online forums and various photography clubs, is lenses that we wish Nikon had.
-Sometimes a desired lens comes from our experience from using a lens from another brand, sometimes it is something that does not exist, but we wish existed to make our photography easier, more fun, etc. While Nikon has been doing a great job filling in the holes during the last several years, with lenses like >Nikon 16-35mm f/4G VR, 24-120mm f/4G VR, 28mm f/1.8G, 50mm f/1.8G, 85mm f/1.8G and 70-200mm f/4G VR, there are still plenty of lenses that Nikon should have in its arsenal.
+Sometimes a desired lens comes from our experience from using a lens from another brand, sometimes it is something that does not exist, but we wish existed to make our photography easier, more fun, etc. While Nikon has been doing a great job filling in the holes during the last several years, there are still plenty of lenses that Nikon should update or have in its arsenal.
 In this article, I will go over the most desired future Nikon lenses, the ones that have not been released yet, but I really wish to see come to life soon.
 I guess you can also call the below a “wishlist” of unannounced Nikon lenses.

-The current DX lens lineup is rather weak.
-Aside from a couple of excellent choices like 12-24mm f/4G DX, 35mm f/1.8G DX, 16-85mm DX VR, there is really nothing else to be proud of.
-The 17-55mm is excellent, but too darn expensive.
-Zoom lenses like the Nikon 18-300mm are too big and optically weak.
-DX users need more great primes and better zooms!
+It is a known fact that the current DX lens lineup is weak.
+Aside from a couple of solid zoom choices like the Nikon 16-80mm f/2.8-4E DX VR and a few outdated primes, there is really nothing else to be proud of.
+The 17-55mm f/2.8G was excellent back in its days, but it desperately needs an update.
+Without a doubt, DX users need more great primes and better zooms!

 Nikon has a number of FX lenses that need to be updated as soon as possible.
 There are also many lenses that would be nice to add – from wide angle lenses, to super telephoto.